sunkanmii/Windows-10-Pro-Emulator/README.md

 ![picture alt](https://github.com/sunkanmii/Windows-10-Pro-Emulator/blob/main/imgs/Screenshot%20(245)%20-%20compressed.png "Windows 10 Pro Emulator")

 ## Overview
 Hi there. 😊 This is an emulator of the Windows 10 Pro version built using just HTML5, CSS3, and JavaScript (yes, no libraries or frameworks).
-I decided to build this cause I thought it would be a really good web app project and would help me understand JavsScript concepts more.
+I decided to build this cause I thought it would be a really good web app project and would help me understand JavaScript concepts more.
 Feel free to play with it! 😀

 ## ✨Features
 * Automatic slideshow ✅